OfirPeer07/worldflags-website/README.md

 ![This is Earth image](https://i.ibb.co/z6HFrv3/149.png)

-Hovering over with your mouse the Earth reveals a night-view representation.
+Hovering over with your mouse on the Earth reveals a night-view representation.

 ![This is Earth Night-View image](https://i.ibb.co/tMfK16S/150.png)

-Click on the Earth night-view will lead you to the main page.
+Clicking on the Earth night-view will lead you to the main page.

 ![This is Main-Page image.](https://i.ibb.co/SXfg61L/152.png)